Lord-Giganticus/Riivolution-XML-Generator/README.md

 # Riivolution-XML-Generator
-A GUI aplication to make xml files for Riivolution.
+GUI and Console Line applications to make xml files for Riivolution.